alouche/rodent/README.md

 This is achieved without getting in your way or hijacking your shell executables/builtins by making use of [shims](http://en.wikipedia.org/wiki/Shim_%28computing%29).

-## Why?

-* I wanted something light/small which allowed all the above while being transparent and out of the way.
-* Managing and tracking my third party libraries by maintaining a separate directory per project which I could simply "tar; cp and or even git submodule.."
-* I prefer using a custom GOPATH per project (or sometimes have a unique GOPATH for a subset of projects) and wanted to keep the "standard go workflow way of things" while maintaining that flexiblity/option.
-* This is an experiment.

 ## Highlight Features

 * Define a specific go version per project source/directory